Intermediate statistics: addressing the Landau diamagnetism problem: -Anyons Algebra

-Since this algebra is not related to \textsl{basic numbers} \cite{ext}, the rules of ordinary derivatives prevail.
-We will also see that F-anyons obey the Pauli exclusion principle, and that although $q$-fermions and F-anyons depend on the same deforming parameter $q$, their respective $q$-deformed fermionic distributions are different and returns to the ordinary fermionic distribution in the limit $q\to 1$.
+Since this algebra is not related to {\it basic numbers} \cite{ext}, the rules of ordinary derivatives prevail.
+We will also see that $F$-anyons obey the Pauli exclusion principle, and that although $q$-fermions and $F$-anyons depend on the same deforming parameter $q$, {\it their respective $q$-deformed distributions are different} and returns to the ordinary distribution in the limit $q\to 1$.